Saudi arabia Country Commercial Guide

 • Saudi Agricultural Development Fund (formerly known as Saudi Agricultural Bank): A public credit institution, specializing in providing finance for various agricultural activities in all regions of Saudi Arabia.
 Its mission is to assist in the development of the agricultural sector and the enhancement of its production efficiency by introducing up-to-date, state of the art, scientific and technical methods through soft interest-free loans to farmers to enable them secure industry prerequisites, such as machinery, irrigation pumps, agricultural equipment, livestock and poultry keeping and fish farming equipment.
 For more information, please visit the Saudi Agricultural Development Fund website.

-• Public Investment Fund (PIF): Saudi Arabia’s sovereign wealth fund has ambitions to become the world’s largest sovereign wealth fund.
-At the end of 2020, the PIF reported its investment portfolio was valued at nearly $420 billion, mainly in shares of state-controlled domestic companies.
+• Public Investment Fund (PIF): Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), is the fifth position among the world’s largest sovereign wealth funds with net assets of $940.26 billion, according to the latest data from the SWF Institute.
 In an effort to rebalance its investment portfolio, the PIF has divided its assets into six investment pools comprising local and global investments in various sectors and asset classes: Saudi holdings; Saudi sector development; Saudi real estate and infrastructure development; Saudi giga-projects; international strategic investments; and an international diversified pool of investments.
-The PIF increased its ownership of equities in the U.S. market to nearly $15.9 billion at the end of the second quarter of 2021.
+According to a U.S. Securities and Exchange Commission (SEC) filing, PIF ownership of equities in the U.S. stood at $ 26.8 billion in Q4 2024.
 To review the PIF’s current investment program for 2020-2025 please visit the PIF website.

 • Islamic Development Bank (ISDB) Group: The IsDB is a multilateral development bank headquartered in Jeddah that fosters the economic development and social progress of member countries and Muslim communities.
 It participates in equity capital and grants loans for productive projects and enterprises, besides providing financial assistance to member countries in other forms for economic and social development.
 Saudi Arabia is by far the largest shareholding member of the IsDB, with 23.5 percent.
 The Bank has 57 member countries as shareholders coming from the Middle East, Africa, South America, and Southeast Asia.
 A leader in Islamic finance and the world’s largest issuer of Sukuk (sharia compliant bonds), the IsDB is a Triple A rated financial institution with operating assets of over $16 billion.
+In 2023, the IsDB Group approved US$13.2 billion for development financing, an increase of 12.3 percent over the 2023 total approvals.
 To date, the IsDB has funded over 400 projects in Saudi Arabia worth over $5 billion.
 While the U.S. is not a shareholder of this bank, U.S. companies can bid on these projects, and can also access the IsDB’s private sector arm, the Islamic Corporation for Development (IDC).
 For more information about the IsDB, please visit the ISDB website.

 • The Islamic Corporation for Development of the Private Sector (ICD): The ICD is the private sector financing arm of the IsDB.
 Its work is much like that of the IFC and therefore it lends to the private sector to finance projects throughout Saudi Arabia.
 The ICD has a total capital of $5 billion.
 It finances private sector investment, mobilizes capital in the international financial markets, and provides advisory services to business and governments.
 ICD financing projects are selected on the basis of their contribution to economic development considering factors such as job creation, Islamic finance development, contribution to exports, and other development-oriented factors.
 For more information on ICD projects and structure, please visit the ICD website.

 • Saudi Fund for Development (SFD): A Saudi Arabian government agency that offers foreign development assistance, including financing for Saudi exports to qualified companies.
-SFD is based in Riyadh and has a current capital of 3B SAR.
+SFD is based in Riyadh and has a current capital of $800 million.
 For more information, please visit the SFD website.

 • Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC): Provides Export Credit guarantees on exports to member states and to companies owned/partly owned by member states.
 In addition, the corporation provides investment insurance and guarantees against country risks to member states.